mstyczen/fp-notes/lecture3.md

 ```

 ### Let bindings ###
-We can give a name to a subexpression using a **let binding**.
+We can give a name to a sub-expression using a **let binding**.
 Example:
 ```haskell
 cylinder :: Double -> Double -> Double
 cylinder r h =